 The Windows guest environment

-The following list summarizes the main scripts and binaries that are a part of the Windows guest environment packages:
+The following list summarizes the packages that are a part of the Windows guest environment:

 google-compute-engine-windows